-He looks scornfully back and says: “Look, 2000 years ago a man couldn’t travel more than 20 miles in an hour, and I can travel 30000.”
-But he fails to perceive that the drives of a Roman chariot was in no way inferior to the astronaut of today.
+He looks scornfully back and says: “Look, 2000 years ago a man couldn’t travel at more than 20 miles an hour, and I can travel at 30,000.”
+But he fails to perceive that the driver of a Roman chariot was in no way inferior to the astronaut of today.
 What was really inferior was his vehicle, not the man.

 In the face of the genocides and the holocausts, in the face of the exploitation and suicidal contamination, we cannot affirm that the man of today is superior to the man of 2000 years ago.
 He seems in fact to be the same, but more confused and spiritually poorer as he depends increasingly more upon matter, which he thinks he controls, but which in fact is crushing him.

-There has been much progress… but only on the formal and illusionary levels and not even in that illusion can he do anything about the fact that, at the time of writing, there are 2000 million human beings living in a state of physical and moral deprivation which makes anything else that we can find in History seem pale in comparison.
+There has been much progress… but only on the formal and illusionary levels and not even in that illusion can he do anything about the fact that, at the time of writing, there are two billion human beings living in a state of physical and moral deprivation which makes anything else that we can find in history seem pale in comparison.
 Never have there been so many poor, so many hungry, so many deprived of bread, work and freedom.
-And their number is growing every day.
-While those who enjoy great material benefits are increasingly fewer and those who have peace in their souls are almost extinct.
+And their number is growing every day, while those who enjoy great material benefits are increasingly fewer and those who have peace in their souls are almost extinct.

 The gory idol of Unending Progress demands it.
 We have invented a mad god and now we have to keep up its worship.
 To feed it constantly.

-The fundamental cell of Society, the family, is falling apart.
-The Nations are becoming mere territories.
-The flags are pieces of cloth of ever more varied colours.
+The fundamental cell of society, the family, is falling apart.
+Nations are becoming mere territories.
+Flags are pieces of cloth of ever more varied colours.
 The temples are filling up with atheists since the idolatry of Indefinite Progress admits no competition.
 If anyone wants to stop and think, he is crushed by the mad herd; anyone who reflects and philosophises is a fool and is accused of abominations.

-It is urgent to halt the flight forwards before Nature’s safety devices wipe out the present civilization with a sweep of the hand.
-Old books tell us that that occurred before with other civilizations which went wrong and whore erratic children, mutated with hominids, gave rise to another painful cycle of “Stone Ages” which could have been avoided, since the Great Mystery that we call God has placed in our souls the spark of discernment which today, virtually destroyed, lies under the feed of the Great Beast, the diabolical creation which has materialized in this century under the form of the Myth of Unending Progress.
+It is urgent to halt the flight forwards before Nature’s safety devices wipe out the present civilization with a sweep of its hand.
+Ancient books tell us that this has occurred before with other civilizations which went wrong and whose erratic children, mutated with hominids, gave rise to another painful cycle of “Stone Ages” which could have been avoided; since the Great Mystery that we call God has placed in our souls the spark of discernment which today, virtually destroyed, lies under the feet of the Great Beast, the diabolical creation which has materialized in this century under the form of the Myth of Unending Progress.